The Bristles: Reunion (2008–present)

 The Bristles reformed after the making of the compilation No Future in the Past.

 Harri from Svegis' band The Negatives became the new drummer.
 In 2009 the Union Bashing State CD EP is released.
 Soon after Harri left the band.
 He was replaced by Ray (DTAL, Hyste'riah G.B.C, Driller Killer), a friend of the band since the early days.

 In 2010 the album Reflections of the Bourgeois Society is released.
 It contains 11 tracks.
 On the record there are guest artists as Emilush, Neli from Hoogans Hjältar, and Jyrki from the Negatives.
 The record is produced by Klas Ideberg from Darkane.
 The album theme is the latest capitalist crises.

 In 2011 the band releases Beväpna er/Were only in it for the drugs no. 2, two songs of the Swedish band Ebba Grön.
 According to the press release, it was "a fuck off to the Swedish right wing government", as a digital single.
 Shortly thereafter it's also released on vinyl 7”.
 The release included a paper describing the political rights first four years in power in Sweden, 2006-2010, exposing the politics of benefit the wealthy at the expense of less well-off.

 In 2012 the album Bigger Than Punk is released.
 The album contains 11 tracks.
 The album title is borrowed from Dead Prez, but concerning punk.
 The album is produced by Tommy Tift (Sista Sekunden, Vånna Inget).
-The topics of the lyrics concern more every day life than on the album before.
+The topics of the lyrics concern more everyday life than on the album before.